 The International Baccalaureate is also a different way of learning with a focus on teaching students to think critically and independently, and how to inquire with care and logic.

 At the same time, you’ll find yourself immersed in a unique international learning environment, learning and living with students from different cultures.
 Outside classes you will have an opportunity to attend EU-related conferences and events.

 All in all, the EaP European School offers a top-class educational opportunity that will uniquely prepare you to face the challenges of the modern, globalised world.
 And you will leave the school with an international qualification in your pocket, the IB Diploma.

-Criteria for applications include being enrolled at secondary school in one of the six countries and meeting minimum grades of 10 for Belarus and Georgia and 9-10 for the rest of the countries.
+Criteria for applications include being enrolled at secondary school in one of the six countries, in grade 10 for Belarus and Georgia and 9-10 for the rest of the countries, with a minimum 70% of grade point average over the previous and current year of secondary school studies.
 You will also need to demonstrate English language ability – minimum B2 Level and higher.